-This cemetery is located on a mountain plateau and offers a scenic view of the nearby surroundings.
+This cemetery is on a mountain plateau and offers a scenic view of the nearby surroundings.
 The Mount Moriah Cemetery was established in 1855.
-Though it was abandoned by its owners, the Mount Moriah Cemetery Preservation Corporation continues to restore this beautiful green place.
+Though its owners abandoned it, the Mount Moriah Cemetery Preservation Corporation continues to restore this beautiful green place.

 The aim is to make the cemetery accessible for families to connect with nature and seek serenity in lush green surroundings and a clean atmosphere.

-Further, notable figures like Calamity Jane and Wild Bill Hickok are also buried in the cemetery.
-The Victorian-style graveyard is quite gorgeous, and the black hills in the background perfectly complement its beauty.
+Further, figures like Calamity Jane and Wild Bill Hickok are buried in the cemetery.
+The Victorian-style graveyard is gorgeous, and the black hills in the background perfectly complement its beauty.

 The cemetery is open seven days a week.
-However, you need to pay $2 to visit the sacred place – a low price for the cemetery’s beauty.
+However, you must pay $2 to visit the sacred place – a low price for the cemetery’s beauty.
 The funds are utilized to maintain and beautify the cemetery.

-See Related: Best Things to Do in Custer State Park
+See Related: Things to Do in Custer State Park

 7. Friendship Tower / Mount Roosevelt Picnic Area

 Also known as the Friendship Tower, Mount Theodore Roosevelt Monument is about 2.5 miles from downtown Deadwood, South Dakota.
-The monument was built by Seth Bullock in memory of his friendship with Theodore Roosevelt -the youngest President of the United States.
+Seth Bullock built the monument in memory of his friendship with Theodore Roosevelt -the youngest President of the United States.

-Seth Bullock and Roosevelt met in 1892 when the latter was riding a horse with his companions while crossing Belle Fourche River.
+Seth Bullock and Roosevelt met in 1892 while riding a horse with his companions while crossing the Belle Fourche River.
 Both parties became skeptical of each other until they met and introduced themselves.

 Also, if you’re looking for a picnic spot, the green surroundings of the monument are a perfect place to stop by and enjoy a lovely afternoon with friends or family.

 You can reach the monument by taking US Hwy 85, northbound out of Deadwood.
-Then, you need to travel about 1.5 miles and turn onto FSR 133.
-Finally, you’ll come across a 2-mile signboard for the Mt.
+Then, you must travel about 1.5 miles and turn onto FSR 133.
+Finally, you’ll see a 2-mile signboard for the Mt.
 Theodore Roosevelt picnic area.

 If you’re looking for free-of-cost deadwood things to do, this monument is a place to visit.
-However, make sure you wear comfortable clothing and hiking gear to make the visit even more enjoyable.
+However, wear comfortable clothing and hiking gear to make the visit even more enjoyable.

 8. George S Mickelson State Trail

-Located in the heart of the beautiful Black Hills, this 108 miles paved path is perfect to explore with family and friends.
-Whether you like to get around on foot or like to ride a bike, the crushed limestone trail offers a satisfying experience for anyone seeking a thrill.
+Located in the heart of the beautiful Black Hills, this 108-mile paved path is perfect to explore with family and friends.
+Whether you like to get around on foot or like riding a bike, the crushed limestone trail offers a satisfying experience for anyone seeking a thrill.

-What’s more, as you walk or ride, you’ll come across endless scenic views that’ll breathe new life into you.
+Moreover, as you walk or ride, you’ll come across endless scenic views that breathe new life into you.
 You’ll also see several bird species on your way.

 Besides, you’ll find four hard rock tunnels and around 100 railroad bridges.
 The trail is accessible from about 15 trailheads and is open year-round.
 It costs around $4 for a daily visit and $15 if you make an annual purchase.
 You can book the tickets online, too.

-Further, make sure you check the George S Mickelson Hiking trails map to access the trails and take the most suitable path from your current location.
+Further, check the George S Mickelson Hiking trails map to access the trails and take the most suitable path from your current location.
 If you have an adventurous soul, hiking on the Mickelson trail is one of the best things to do in Deadwood.